-Employee monitoring has existed in many forms since the concept of employment first arose.
-Throughout history, the development of technology has made it possible to more closely observe the behavior of your employees, and apply stricter control measures over their work.
+Employee monitoring has existed in many forms throughout history.
+The development of technology has made it easier to closely observe the behavior of your employees, and apply stricter control measures over their work.

 It’s important for any employer to realize that employee monitoring is a delicate subject, and if you want to avoid a negative backlash from your subordinates, you need to approach it with professionalism and an open mind.
 Luckily, common sense is often enough to realize when your actions are becoming inappropriate, and if you also follow the simple guidelines listed below, you should be able to use employee monitoring to make your company both more productive and pleasant to work at.